cdl-geneseo/geneseo-dictionary/J/Juul.md

 # Juul

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Juul

 Created by  Unknown User (jtd8) on Apr 15, 2019

 Verb and Noun.
 A brand of vape that contains nicotine, equivalent to an e-cigarette.&quot;I saw her juuling in the library, who does that!&quot; (V.)As of 2019, 95% of people recognized the term, 0% thought it to be of local origins.
 (Dilcher, 2019)